-Whether you’re looking to escape the Memphis heat on a summer afternoon or you enjoy one of the few drive in theatres left in the country, a movie is the perfect way to pass the time.
+Whether you’re looking to escape the Memphis heat on a summer afternoon or to enjoy one of the few drive in theatres left in the country, a movie is the perfect way to pass the time.
 For a movie experience that’s outside of the box (office) check out this list.

 Memphis has one of the only drive in movie theatres in the country, located on Summer Avenue.
 The Summer Drive-In offers double features nightly for just $7.50 and kids 10 and under are always free.
 Catch the next summer blockbuster or check out the Time Warp Series, hosted by Malco Theaters, Black Lodge video, and Guerilla Monster Films.
 For just $10/person you can enjoy a whole night of movies.
 Snacks and drinks are available for purchase.